 In the aftermath of the Waak decision, the Texas Legislature met for the 87th Legislative Session.
-Representative Andrew Murr introduced House Bill 365.
-This bill would essentially modify the FALA to ensure that it does, in fact, apply to working ranches.
-In other words, HB 365 would essentially undo the Texas Supreme Court's verdict in the Waak case going forward.
+Representative Andrew Murr introduced House Bill 365 aimed and modifying the FALA in several ways, including ensuring the FALA would, in fact, apply to working ranches.
+The bill was passed by the legislature and was signed by Governor Abbott on June 4, 2021.
+The effective date was September 1, 2021.